Rating as of based on a review of services January 6, 2023.

-TaxSlayer is a great software for anyone that doesn’t need all the bells and whistles that other tax software programs offer.
+TaxSlayer is a great option for anyone who doesn’t need all the bells and whistles that other tax software programs offer.
 There’s a free version for simple returns and for military members.
-Plus, there’s plenty of support for other versions.
+Plus, there’s plenty of support for paid versions.

 - Low-cost tax filing

 We all have to do our taxes.
 Every year.
 And especially in a post-pandemic world, you’re more likely to want to do them at home, independently.